How Hard Can It Be?

 We shared a meal in Vwaza Marsh National Park, Malawi.

 On the way there we delayed stocking up with food, thinking surely the next market will be better, but each town was the same: A big market square with lots of stalls, but only a few occupied, and those only offering a few oranges and sweet potatoes, arranged in neat little pyramids.
 Eventually we arrive in camp not having bought anything.
-We resolve to fast and go back to Rumphi for some oranges and sweet potatoes before moving on to Nyika Plateau.
+We resolve to fast that night, and go back to Rumphi for some oranges and sweet potatoes before moving on to Nyika Plateau.

 Malawi Vwaza